Different Note Taking Methods: 12 Styles, Systems & Techniques

 The Flow method uses arrows and lines to connect related ideas and show how they fit together, helping you visualize the connections between different concepts.

-The Flow method is perfect for subjects that require a lot of syntheses as it lets you see how different ideas fit together to understand the topic fully.
+The Flow method is perfect for subjects that require a lot of synthesis as it lets you see how different ideas fit together to understand the topic fully.
 This method is also great for visual learners who prefer to see their lecture content or other information organized spatially rather than in a linear fashion.

 The Flow-Based method note taking example